pinterest/ktlint/README.md

 ##### Option #2

-Apply to all IDEA projects:
+To change the code style config files for all IDEA projects

+Run ktlint executable with the appropriate flag:
 ```sh
 ktlint applyToIDEA
 ```